-In conclusion, our results demonstrate that $f(T,\phi)$ gravity provides a viable and theoretically well-motivated framework in which Higgs-like inflation can be reconciled with precision cosmology.
-The characteristic inflationary signatures induced by scalar-torsion couplings offer concrete targets for upcoming CMB polarization experiments and next-generation large-scale-structure surveys.
-Extensions of the present analysis to include reheating, primordial black-hole formation, or non-Gaussianities, represent promising directions and will be studied in future works.
+In conclusion, our results show that $f(T,\phi)$ gravity provides a viable framework in which Higgs-like inflation can be reconciled with precision cosmology.
+The characteristic inflationary signatures induced by scalar-torsion couplings could be tested by upcoming CMB polarization experiments and next-generation large-scale-structure surveys.
+Extensions of the present analysis to include reheating, primordial black-hole formation, or non-Gaussianities represent promising directions and will be studied in future works.

 \begin{appendix}